Abdallah-Zakaria/data-structures-and-algorithms/code-challenges/401/hashtable/README.md

 # Hash Tables

 ## Challenge
-Create a hashtable that can store a objects depends on it key.
+Create a hashtable that can store an objects depends on it key.

 ## Approach & Efficiency
 - `set(key , value)` which inserts value into the hashtable.